-Tom joined Therium in 2016 as General Counsel and Investment Officer.
+Tom joined Therium in 2016 and is the firm’s Chief Operating Officer.
 Before joining Therium, he was a partner in the Corporate department of the London office of global law firm, K&L Gates LLP.
 During this time, he advised on a broad range of corporate transactions with a particular focus on cross border mergers and acquisitions, both public and private, and corporate finance.
 Other practice areas included private equity and venture capital transactions, joint ventures and complex commercial agreements.
 He was recommended by the Legal 500 in relation to mergers & acquisitions and commercial contracts, in which sources described him as 'a brilliant draftsman' and praised the 'quality and pragmatism' of his advice.
 Tom attended the Bar Vocational Course at the Inns of Court School of Law and was called to the Bar in 2000.
 He was then admitted as a solicitor of the Supreme Court of England & Wales in 2002.

 Robert is a member of Therium’s investment committee in the U.S. and the Non-Executive Chairman of the Board of Directors of Therium Inc. Until retiring from the practice of law at the end of 2013, Bob spent his entire career at the international law firm Dorsey & Whitney LLP.
 Bob had significant experience in mergers and acquisitions, venture capital financing, tax planning and compliance, and representation of start-up and development-stage companies.
 Bob was formerly Partner–in-Charge of Dorsey’s New York office, and a member of Dorsey’s Management Committee and Policy Committee.
 Bob has a degree in Business Administration, summa cum laude, from the University of St. Thomas and a law degree from the University of Minnesota, cum laude.
 Bob is a certified public accountant in the State of Minnesota on inactive status.